OfficeDev/Microsoft-Teams-Samples/samples/bot-release-management/nodejs/README.md

 - Zip up the contents of the `/appPackage` folder to create a `manifest.zip`
 - Upload the manifest.zip to Teams (in the Apps view click "Upload an app to your org's app catalog")

-Note:- If you are facing any issue in your app,  [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/bot-release-management/nodejs/index.js#L52) and put your debugger for local debug.
+**Note**: If you are facing any issue in your app, [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/bot-release-management/nodejs/index.js#L52) and put your debugger for local debug.

 ## Running the sample